marut97/GoToCommands/README.md

-# toggleCodeVSIX
+# Go To Header/Code file
-An extension to toggle header/code file for nuget packages
+An extension to toggle header/code file for nuget packages or dlls